HYER STANDARD FOR TASKERS

 As a Tasker, you are an Independent Contractor.
 Working for yourself comes with self-responsibility.
 Adherence to the Hyer Standard is essential to maintaining your account in good standing.
 In order to uphold the Hyer Standard for the community, we keep a record of all tasks and policy breaches.

-Taskers are classified as either New, Reliable, Watchlist, Disabled, or Probation.
+Taskers are classified as either New, Reliable, Watchlist, Restricted, or Probation.
 This classification can be seen on the tasker’s profile by clicking on the Profile icon from the bottom right corner of the app.
 The classification is seen by the tasker only; customers do not see a tasker’s classification.
 A tasker’s classification is determined by the number of tasks the tasker has been scheduled for, the number of tasks the tasker has completed, and the number of breaches the tasker has made for those tasks.
 Tasker ratings are not currently used to determine a tasker’s classification.

 Tasker Breaches are categorized as Late Cancellation, Minor Breach, or Major Breach.
 A Late Cancellation breach occurs when a tasker cancels a scheduled task within 6 hours or less from the task start time.
-Minor and Major breaches can include arriving late, not completing a task, acting unprofessionally, no showing to a scheduled task, etc.
+Minor and Major breaches can include arriving late, not completing a task, acting unprofessionally, no-showing to a scheduled task, etc.

 New: Taskers who have completed <12 tasks (0-11 tasks) will have the New tasker classification.